 - Monk is a germophobe and refuses to shake hands with just about anyone.
 If he's forced to, he will immediately turn to his assistant for a wipe.

-- In one episode he voluntarily shook hands as a sign of friendship with an ex-colleague of his, who was accused (even by Monk) of being in the drug-business (which he wasn't, which was proven of course.)
+- In "Mr. Monk and the Employee of the Month," Monk voluntarily shakes hands with Joe Christie as a sign of friendship, who was accused (even by Monk) of being in the drug-business (which he wasn't, which was proven of course.)

 - In another episode he shook hands with a succession of people, after the last one he immediately turned to his assistant for a wipe.
 The problem being, the last handshakee was black, leading to much accusations of racism.